NEJM Evidence November 11, 2023

 Endpoint

-Key result: Empagliflozin reduced the risk of cardiovascular death and hospitalization for heart failure in high-risk diabetic patients.
+Key result: Empagliflozin significantly reduced the risk of the primary composite cardiovascular outcome and death from any cause.

 2019